Childbirth in China

 Childbirth in China is influenced by traditional Chinese medicine, state control of reproductive health and birthing, and the adoption of modern biomedical practices.
 There are an estimated 16 million births annually in mainland China.
-In 2019, the fertility rate was 1.696 births per woman.
+As of 2022, Chinese state media reported the country's total fertility rate to be 1.09.
+In 2023, there were 7.88 million births.

 Background

-Chinese Family Structure
+Chinese family structure

 Traditional Chinese marriages were arranged by the parents of the bride and groom to create familial alliances, often through the use of a matchmaker.
 Wives lived with their husband's families and were subject to traditional Confucian beliefs in respecting elders.
 A woman's primary role was to produce sons for her husband to preserve paternal family lines.
 The Marriage Law of 1950 overhauled many traditional customs, banning concubinage and gave women the prerogative to choose their spouse.
 In 1981, the New Marriage Law continued this trend, banning arranged marriages and dowries altogether and gave women the ability to divorce.

 Over the past 40 years, changing demographics, population mobility, and family planning policies have altered traditional Chinese family structures.
 In 2016, the average age at first marriage was 24.8 for women and 26.9 for men.
 Nuclear families are declining, while one-person households and, in rural areas, linear family structures increase.
 Social discourse over the 20th century initially called to “destroy the family unit” in order to encourage gender parity.
 This rhetoric was replaced by calls for women to return to the home, in order to relieve strain on the job market and encouraged involved mothering.
-These ideas are gradually being rejected in favor of an emphasis on women’s’ choice, in both family life and employment and extending to broader social engagement.
-However, women continue to have less social engagement than men, and women’s social engagement is dictated by marital and family status, whereas men’s is driven by educational attainment and job status.
+These ideas are gradually being rejected in favor of an emphasis on women's’ choice, in both family life and employment and extending to broader social engagement.
+However, women continue to have less social engagement than men, and women's social engagement is dictated by marital and family status, whereas men's is driven by educational attainment and job status.
 In 2018, women spent an average of 15.35% of their time on unpaid domestic and care work, compared to only 5.9% for men.
-In 2019, 69% of women ages 15-64 participated in the labor force, compared to 83% of men, and women comprised 43.6% of the labor force.
+In 2019, 69% of women ages 15–64 participated in the labor force, compared to 83% of men, and women comprised 43.6% of the labor force.

 Women receive 128 days of government-mandated paid maternity leave.
+Maternity leave is paid at 100% the rate of average salary in the prior year.